 Sometimes, streaming platforms and TV live streams will figure out that you’re not where you “say” you are, meaning in Switzerland.
 Some services have VPN detection software deployed and will know when you’re using a VPN.
 This only happens if they’ve somehow blacklisted a class of IPs used by the VPN service you have installed.

-If this happens when you’re using ExpressVPN, you need to contact ExpressVPN’s Support Team, explain your situation, and they’ll be happy to help you find a server that works with the stream you’re looking to access.
+If this happens when you’re using NordVPN, you need to contact NordVPN’s Support Team, explain your situation, and they’ll be happy to help you find a server that works with the stream you’re looking to access.

 Don’t use free VPNs!